About the Local Story Space Project

 I visit creative women in their creative spaces and have a chat about their projects and lives.
 I created this project out of a desire to understand my own creativity by asking other women how they nurture their own.

 This project is about visibility for women’s stories and work.
 The podcast means that women can tell their stories in their own voices.
 This project is also about creating a legacy for women and girls so that, “if you can see it, you can be it.”
 This project is about cheering each other on.
 It is a supportive and creative space for all women.

-As a feminist, I’m interested in gender equality and equal representation for all female identifying individuals in all aspects of life, including the art world.
+As a feminist, I’m interested in gender equality and equal representation for all female identifying and non-binary individuals in all aspects of life, including the art world.

 About Jenni Mazaraki

 I was accepted into the BA in Fine Art on my painting folio and finished the degree as a sculptor.
 I also have a BA in Visual Communication and a Master’s degree in Art Therapy.
 Art feels like my language.
 I have a thing for piles of dirt and grand manicured hedges.
 When I draw I feel most like myself and wonder what makes other creative women feel most like themselves.